-Well then spirit saith the man, of great renown and influence am I, and I offer you many lands and titles castles with great spires you may reside within.
+Well then spirit saith the man, of great renown and influence am I, and I offer you many lands and titles, castle’s with great spires thou may reside within.

 A wandering spirit am I, no dwelling within any one place mayst I stay for long.
 You offer me titles, nobility, but in my homeland, no man is above another man, such need for frivolous things there is no desire.
 But I shall avail of them anyway.

 (More time passes)

 Great spirit, saith the man, a hard bargain you desire.
 It is with great reluctance I offer you my concubines, number three score and ten, both male and female they are, you may do what you want with them.

 Both the masculine and the feminine I hold within my essence.
 I and I alike interact, and the offspring doth bear stars; clumsy physical flesh and it’s limitations as a child’s play to me they are.
 But I shall avail of them anyway.

 (A longer time passes)

 Then great spirit, saith the man, it is with red face and huff and puff that so I abdicate my throne.
 What is mine May be yours, My titles, my fortune, my very life as a slave in servitude I offer.
 May I also wallow with the swine in the filth and the dirt, the rancid smell of rotting flesh becometh my perfume.

 To lap at the trough, with muck aplenty be-fouling the water, so that no more may I taste, adulterated water be my nectar.
 That which l eat being picked clean, discarded by animal and swine alike, that which has been defecated and turned into mulch be my dining meal.